kimmobrunfeldt/howto-everything/firebase-as-backend.md

 First you need to [create a new Firebase app](https://www.firebase.com/how-it-works.html).
 For this example, I created app called `https://form-example.firebaseio.com`.

-Firebase security rules are defined as simple JSON.
+Firebase security rules are defined as simple JSON (with comments).
 Let's create rules where users cannot read or modify any existing data except append new key-value pairs to */submissions* location:

 ```json
 {